ThadeuLuz/mui-redux-alerts/README.md

 dispatch(openSnackbar('simpleSnackbar', { message: 'Simple Snackbar' }));

 // ...or a function that returns the props.
-// This makes it easier to add buttons inside your dialog const getProps = (closeMe) => ({
+// This makes it easier to add close buttons inside your dialog const getProps = (closeMe) => ({
   title: 'Pain is an excellent teacher',
   children: 'Repetition is the path to mastery',